A Critique of Oyedepo’s Approach to Solving the Problem of Vocation, Work, and Faith in the African Context

 Despite all these remarkable achievements, Oyedepo’s theological understanding of vocation, work, and faith is uneven because of his overemphasis on the theology of giving.
 His theological interpretation of ‘kingdom’ is aligned with ‘tithing to the church, over and above vocational principles that guarantee better and rapid cultural advancement.
 While I affirm tithing, Oyedepo’s messiah complex and the unintended consequential exploitation of the poor through faith teaching are major sources of concern and in contradiction to both his intentions as well as Christ’s approach to the religious extortion of tithes from the poor (Matthew 21:12-17; Mark 11:15-19; Luke 19:45-48; John 2:13-16).
 Oyedepo boldly proclaimed his liberation mandate after the order of Moses specifically for the people of Africa.
 His call narrative is so contagious and echoes the qualities of a man who is truly on a mission.
 Oyedepo’s call resembles Howard Thurman’s statement, “I love Jesus for the shaft of light that he throws across the pathway of those who seek to answer the question, what shall I do with my life?”

-As grandeur as Oyedepo’s call narrative as seems to me, I am somewhat uncomfortable with his theological framework and disposition on vocation, work, and faith.
+As grandeur as Oyedepo’s call narrative seems and judging by the consequential effect on the common church workers and members at scale, I am somewhat uncomfortable with his theological framework and disposition on vocation, work, and faith.
 He seems to be locked up in the New Testament view, which Volf argues to be devoid of the “gospel of work”.
 The New Testament view of work is unlike the Old Testament, which views the purpose of work as not merely for sustenance but also as cultural development.
 Oyedepo does not preach against working, he affirms it and believes that a time is coming when believers will occupy the most prestigious positions in all walks of life.
-But this feat is only attainable by his model of un-relentless financial giving in season and out of season by the believers.
+But this feat is only attainable by his model of un-relentless financial giving in season and out of season by all believing saints.
 Without any question or doubt, Oyedepo values work as a vocation, but he believes that giving life is superior to the pursuit of rapacious intellectual development.
 He cannot reconcile placing the vocational call of giving on the same pedestal as other vocational principles.

 What is David Oyedepo’s Driving Force?